Turbulence in rotating Bose-Einstein condensates: Results

 Waves not only manifest in the mass spatio-temporal spectrum.
 The spatio-temporal spectra of the incompressible and compressible kinetic energies as a function of $k_\perp$ (for $k_z=0$) are shown in Fig.~\ref{fig: Compressible and incompressible spectrum for omega = 1.2}, computed after turbulence is totally developed and over half a breathing mode period.
 The spectra are computed after removing the solid-body rotation.
 The incompressible energy shows excitations at lower frequencies, near the Kelvin and soft Tkachenko dispersion relations, and with excitations at frequencies close to the soft Tkachenko modes observed in the mass spectrum in Fig.~\ref{fig: spatiotemporal mass spectrum for different rotations}, suggesting these modes correspond in part to inward or outward incompressible deformations.
 In the compressible energy, excitations are approximately compatible with sound modes, and with some power in Tkachenko frequencies.

 Anisotropic sound (or compressible mode) emission was observed in experiments of non-turbulent rotating BECs \cite{Simula2005}.
 In our case they seem to provide different mechanisms for the energy dissipation, along different direcions in spectral space.
 Figure \ref{fig: spectrums kz kperp } shows the incompressible kinetic spectrum $e_k^\textrm{(i)}(k_\perp, k_z)$, for modes with $k_\perp=0$ or $k_z=0$, and for $\Omega=1.2$.
 These spectra can be computed from the full spatio-temporal spectrum $E_k^\textrm{(i)}({\bf k}, \omega)$ by integrating over all frequencies.
-In the direction of $k_\perp$ the spectrum displays a scaling compatible with $k_\perp^{-1}$ in a broad range, while along $k_z$ the spectrum displays a $k_z^{-5/3}$ compatible scaling.
+In the direction of $k_\perp$ the spectrum displays a scaling compatible with $\sim k_\perp^{-2}$ in a broad range of wave numbers (compatible with predictions from the theory of classical rotating turbulence \cite{BELLET2006}), while along $k_z$ the spectrum displays a $\sim k_z^{-5/3}$ compatible scaling.
 This scaling is visible at wave numbers above and below the intervortex wave number, and thus is probably the result of vortex reconnection with some contribution of a Kelvin wave cascade.